gesquive/dispatch/README.md

 to:
   - admin@my-site.com
   - personal@anywhere.com

 ```

 Targets should be named with the `.yml` extension and be placed in the directory defined by the `--target-dir` flag.
-By default this is `/etc/dispatch/targets.d`.
+By default this is `/etc/dispatch/targets-enabled`.

 ### Environment Variables
 Optionally, instead of using a config file you can specify config entries as environment variables.
 Use the prefix "DISPATCH_" in front of the uppercased variable name.
 For example, the config variable `smtp-server` would be the environment variable `DISPATCH_SMTP_SERVER`.

+### Service
+This application was developed to run as a service behind a webserver such as nginx, apache, or caddy.

+You can use upstart, init, runit or any other service manager to run the `dispatch` executable.
+Example scripts for systemd and upstart can be found in the `pkg/services` directory.
+A logrotate script can also be found in the `pkg/services` directory.
+All of the configs assume the user to run as is named `dispatch`, make sure to change this if needed.

 ## Usage